-SIG Energy (also known as SIG Solar) is a Chinese manufacturer that produces lithium iron phosphate (LFP) battery storage systems.
+Sigenergy is a manufacturer that produces lithium iron phosphate (LFP) battery storage systems under the SigenStor brand.
 They've been making waves in the UK market by offering solid specifications at competitive prices, all while maintaining MCS certification.

 Their product range includes:

-Here are the key specs for the popular SIG LV5100 battery modules:
+Here are the key specs for the Sigenergy SigenStor battery system:

 | Specification | Value |